Jopinson/COVID19_Property_Pandemic/README.md

 # COVID19_Property_Pandemic

 ## Overview
+We are attempting to create a machine learning model that can predict housing prices.
+Using [this data from Zillow](https://www.zillow.com/research/data/)

 ### Communication Protocols
 - Private Slack Channel
 - Google Slides
-- Group Meetings on Tuesdays and Thursdays for progress checks
+- Group Meetings on Tuesdays, Thursdays, and Sundays for progress checks
 - Github Projects
+- Github Issues